kyma-project/telemetry-manager/docs/user/06-conditions.md

 ## Log Components State

-The state of the log components is determined by the status condition of type `LogComponentsHealthy`
+The state of the log components is determined by the status condition of type `LogComponentsHealthy`:

 | Condition status | Condition reason              | Message                                    |
 |------------------|-------------------------------|--------------------------------------------|